MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **FirstTimeStamp** - The first time at which the error occurred

   - **Trackback** - A unique identifier for a specific error

+#### RenewIdentityFailure

+Collected when a user attempts to open an IRM protected doc or apply IRM protections.
+It contains the information needed to be able to properly investigate and diagnose issues that happen when failed to renew user certificates.

+The following fields are collected:

+- **AppInfo.ClientHierarchy** - Client hierarchy which indicates the application runs in production environment or developer environment

+- **AppInfo.Name** - Application name.

+- **AppInfo.Version** - Application version

+- **Failure.Category** - The category of the failure “UnhandledError”

+- **Failure.Detail** - The detailed info of the failure

+- **Failure.Id** - Failure Id

+- **Failure.Signature** - The signature of the failure, which is same as the event name

+- **iKey** - Logging service server Id

+- **RMS.HRESULT** - The result of renewing user certificate

+- **RMS.ScenarioId** - Scenario Id defined by Rights Management Service Client

+- **RMS.SDKVersion** - The version of Rights Management Service Client

 ## Device connectivity and configuration​ data events